What Is Collate Printing and When Should You Use It? (With Examples)

 What is Collate Printing?

 What is collate printing?
-In simple terms, the meaning of collate in printing is the process of organizing multiple printed copies into sets with the pages in the proper order.
-If you print a multi-page document and select "collate," the printer will print one complete copy of the document from start to finish, then repeat for the next copy, and so on.
-The result is a stack of collated document sets, each set containing all pages in the correct sequence.
+Collate means "to gather or arrange in proper sequence," which is exactly what the printer does for you.
+The printer will print one complete copy of the document from start to finish and then repeat for the next copy, and so on.
+In the end you get a stack of collated document sets, each set containing all pages in right order.

 An Example of Collated vs. Uncollated Printing

-- Collated printing: The printer will output the pages in sequence for each set.
+• Collated printing: The printer will output the pages in sequence for each set.
 The print order would be 1, 2, 3, then again 1, 2, 3, and so on for all 5 copies.
 You end up with 5 neat piles, each containing the full document in order.

-- Uncollated printing: The printer will group each page together.
-It will print page 1 five times, then page 2 five times, then page 3 five times (resulting order: 1,1,1,1,1, 2,2,2,2,2, 3,3,3,3,3).
+• Uncollated printing: The printer will group each page together.
+It will print page 1 five times, then page 2 five times, then page 3 five times.
 You would finally get 3 stacks (one of all the page 1's, one of page 2's, etc.), which you or your team would have to sort into sets manually.

 When and Why Should You Collate Your Prints?